ryanwilsond/belte/docs/Principles.md

 reducing the background knowledge the developer is required to have.
 A good example to highlight how a language can go wrong with consistency is value versus reference types in C#.
 The developer must know whether the object they are using is a value or reference type, while in Belte every type/class is a value type by default.
-This includes built-ins, and user defined types.
-This helps code readability, and ease of developing.
+This includes built-ins, and user-defined types.
+This helps code readability and ease of development.

 ### Usability